POLL OF THE DAY: Is free speech under threat in Britain? YOUR VERDICT

 - 05:00

 Is free speech under threat in Britain?
-Vote now and have your say in the comments section below
+Have your say in the comments section below

-After journalist Allison Pearson was visited by police for a "non-crime" X post, GB News asks its members if free speech is under threat.
+After journalist Allison Pearson was visited by police for a "non-crime" X post, GB News asked its members if free speech is under threat.

-Pearson, 64, was visited by officers on Remembrance Sunday after making a social media post that was deemed offensive last year.
+The poll comes after Pearson, 64, was visited by officers on Remembrance Sunday following a social media post that was deemed offensive last year.

 In her first sit down TV interview, Pearson told GB News: "Because it was Remembrance Sunday I drew myself up and told them [the police officers] we are here today on a special day commemorating hundred of men your age who laid down their lives for the country so that it could be a free country and not live under the jackboot of tyranny.